NotMurPh/ChatterBlocker-Linux/README.md

 git clone https://github.com/NotMurPh/ChatterBlocker-Linux.git
 cd ChatterBlocker-Linux
 # you need to install libevdev on your system for a successfull compile
-# and if you are on arch you need to make a symlink like this
+# and then you might need to make a symlink like so
 # sudo ln -sf /usr/include/libevdev-1.0/libevdev /usr/include/libevdev
-gcc -lstdc++ -levdev ChatterBlocker.cpp -o ChatterBlocker
+g++ -l evdev ChatterBlocker.cpp -o ChatterBlocker
 ```
-then you can launch the program using a command like this but first read the requirements down blow 🫠
+then you can launch the program using a command like this but first read the instructions down blow 🫠

 ```
-./ChatterBlocker /dev/input/by-id/usb-Logitech_G513_Carbon_Tactile_0B5238613437-event-kbd 80ms
+./ChatterBlocker /dev/input/by-id/usb-Logitech_G513_Carbon_Tactile_0B5238613437-event-kbd 30ms
 ```

-***Attention! you may need to use sudo or give root access for it to work but you can simply try it***
+***Attention! you may need to use sudo or give root access for it to work***

 Required arguments in order :
 - Device file path ( Which you need to find and replace to your own device )
-- Chatter threshold ( The time which you can not repeat a keypress after the last keydown event for that key )
+- Chatter threshold ( The time which you can not repeat a keydown after the last keyup event for that key )

-It is recommended to use a device file from `/dev/input/by-id/` as it has consistant names and do not changes after restart also i have to mention that i had two keyboard devices in there which only one of them worked
+It is recommended to use a device file from `/dev/input/by-id/` as it has consistant names and do not changes after each restart

-and lastly you need to install `xorg-xinput`  if you haven't already for the automation of switching to virtual device
+and also i have to mention that there might be two different devices with your keyboard name on it but if you pay close attention you will notice that one has `if01` attached to the name of it that one is responsable for handeling media keys 🎶 and handeling multitouch ☝🏻 more than 6 simultaneous keys so that means if you press 8 keys at the same time only the last 2 of those keys will be sent through this device so you basically dont want to use this device for chatter blocking and use the other one instead or run two different instances of the ChatterBlocker for each one unfortunately ChatterBlocker does not support two different devices at the same time 😢

+you can find your threshold value by first setting threshold to somthing like 100ms and repeat pressing a key a fast as you can then according tho the logs lower the value until it doesn't block your fast keypresses keep in mind that lowering threshold too much may not block all of your chatters for me 30ms is where 99% my chatters are blocked and i cant repeat pressing the key any faster than that

-you can also do it manually either by using `xorg-xinput` ( you just need to disable your main device ) or by adding virtual device file path to `xorg` config files which then you have to make sure that this program runs before `xorg`
+If you get `Faild to use the virtual device!` error ❌ or you are still using your own keyboard device with chatters or you cant type/use your keyboard you can start using the virtual chatterless device manually either by using `xorg-xinput` program and disabling your main device so `xorg` starts using the virtual one or by adding the virtual device file path to the `xorg` config files which then you have to make sure that this program runs before `xorg` or basically use `/dev/input/event?` created by program in anyother way!

 ***Note! you may need to reassign your hotkeys after changing to new keyboard device***

+Also here is a nice website that you can test your keyboard in https://keyboard.dmitrijs.lv/

 ### Enjoy your chatterless device 🙃

-fell free to contact me if you had any problem or an idea for an improvement
+Fell free to contact me if you had any problem or an idea for an improvement

 ### Credits